Polanco’s home run lifts Pirates to sweep of Brewers

 TRAINER’S ROOM

 Pirates: 1B Colin Moran (evaluation for concussion) left the game after the second inning and SS Kevin Newman (right lower abdominal muscle discomfort) exited after the third.
-Moran was injured in a collision with the Brewers’ Avisail Garcia t first base.
+Moran was injured in a collision with the Brewers’ Avisail Garcia at first base.
 Newman was hurt when he struck out swinging. … RHP Kyle Crick will throw a live batting practice session Monday then accompany Pittsburgh on its next road trip, which begins Tuesday.
 Crick has been out since July 28 with a right shoulder/lat strain.

 Brewers: LHP Brett Anderson (1-2, 3.71 ERA) is scheduled to start Monday night in the opener of a four-game home series with the Reds.
 RHP Trevor Bauer (3-0, 0.88) will start for the Cincinnati.